Kurdistan Region–Spain relations: Catalonia-Kurdish relations

 After Kurdistan's independence referendum in September 2017, Catalan President Carles Puigdemont congratulated the Kurdish authorities for the referendum.
-Artur Mas, leader of the Catalan European Democratic Party and former president of Catalonia also said that he supported the Kurdish bid for independence and applauded the leadership for "defending democracy".
+Artur Mas, leader of Convergence and Union, Catalan European Democratic Party and former president of Catalonia also said that he supported the Kurdish bid for independence and applauded the leadership for "defending democracy".
 Kurdish Foreign Minister Falah Mustafa Bakir visited Catalonia in May 2017 to strengthen the bilateral relations between Kurdistan and Catalonia.
 During the trip, he met with the President of the Catalan Parliament Carme Forcadell and with Josep Lluís Alay as well.
 During their meeting, Forcadell stated that Catalonia supported to Kurdistan's right to self-determination and also expressed gratitude to the Peshmerga in defeating ISIS and the role played by the Kurdistan Region in securing stability and hosting a great number of displaced people.